-Evans felt that American’s principal failing was its staid, fusty image.
-Six or seven years earlier, George Romney’s small-car evangelism had struck a chord with buyers reeling from the excesses of the fifties, but now the Baby Boomers were reaching driving age and they had no interest at all in AMC’s frugal Ramblers.
+Evans was an investor, not an enthusiast, but he concurred with the contemporary automotive press that American Motors’ principal failing was its staid, fusty image.
+Six or seven years earlier, George Romney’s small-car evangelism had struck a chord with buyers reeling from the excesses and economic uncertainty of the fifties, but now the Baby Boomers were reaching driving age and they had no interest in AMC’s frugal Ramblers.
 The youth market was booming and Evans thought it was high time American Motors claimed its share.

 If the mid-sixties youth market could be summarized in a single word, it would be Mustang.
 Introduced in April 1964, the Ford Mustang was an astutely targeted appeal to the hearts and minds of the Baby Boom generation.
-It was cheap, it was sporty, and it offered a full measure of mass-produced individuality with a wide assortment of options and accessories.
-The Mustang was a colossal success, selling over a million units in its first two years.
-More seriously, it outsold AMC’s entire 1965 line-up and it was already inspiring a host of imitators.
+The Mustang was cheap, it was sporty, and it offered a full measure of mass-produced individuality with a wide assortment of options and accessories.
+The Mustang was also a colossal success, selling more than a million units in its first two years.
+More seriously, it had outsold AMC’s entire 1965 line-up and was already inspiring a host of imitators.

-A few months before the Mustang debuted, AMC had exhibited a cute fastback coupe called Tarpon, styled by Bob Nixon and based on the compact Rambler American.
-Dick Teague pushed to build the Tarpon as an answer to the Mustang, but Roy Abernethy ordered him to scale up the design for the midsized Rambler Classic platform instead.
-The result was the awkward Rambler Marlin, which was no threat at all to the Mustang, or even the <Dodge Charger.
+A few months before the Mustang debuted, AMC had exhibited a cute fastback coupe called Tarpon, styled by Robert Nixon and based on the compact Rambler American.
+Styling chief Dick Teague pushed AMC management to build the Tarpon as an answer to the Mustang, but Roy Abernethy ordered him to instead scale up the design for the midsize Rambler Classic platform.
+The result was the awkward Rambler Marlin, which was no threat at all to the Mustang, or even the Dodge Charger.

-By the middle of 1965, even Abernethy admitted that the Marlin was not what AMC needed.
-Bob Nixon, by then the head of small car exterior design, started work on a replacement.
-It was initially known as Rogue, a name AMC was then using for the hardtop coupe version of the Rambler American.
+By the middle of 1965, even Abernethy admitted that the Marlin was not what AMC needed and Bob Nixon, by then the head of small car exterior design, had started work on a replacement.
+This was initially known as Rogue, a name AMC was then using for the hardtop coupe version of the Rambler American.
 The new Rogue would be AMC’s entrée into the emerging “pony car” market.